OSGeo/gdal/doc/source/drivers/raster/georaster.rst

 Where:

-| user   = Oracle server user's name login
+| user   = Oracle server user name, when a proxy user is used, it is in the format of proxyuser[username].
 | pwd    = user password
-| db     = Oracle server identification (database name)
+| db     = Oracle Net connect identifier.
+This can be the TNS alias defined in the tnsnames.ora, or a quoted string of Oracle Net connect descriptor.
+The location of the tnsnames.ora is configureed by TNS_ADMIN environment variable.
 | schema = name of a schema
 | table  = name of a GeoRaster table (table that contains GeoRaster
   columns)
 | column = name of a column data type MDSYS.SDO_GEORASTER
-| where  = a simple where clause to identify one or multiples
+| where  = a simple where clause to identify one or multiple
   GeoRaster(s)
 | rdt    = name of a raster data table
 | rid    = numeric identification of one GeoRaster